All Episodes

 I did not threaten his constituents, his supporters.

-Uh, I do that all the time, but I didn't do it that time.
+I do that all the time, but I didn't do it that time.

-We're gonna get your tax return.
+We're going to get your tax returns.

 Well, whatever.

-He shouldn't be going After anybody.
+He shouldn't be going after anybody.

 He's the president of the United States of America.